mikayelgr/WinTCacheMulti/README.md

 - RAM: 32GB, DDR4 (1200 MHz)
 - ROM: 512GB SSD (SKHynix_HFS512GDE9X081N)

-The dataset I used for benchmarking contained 100 videos of 4K resolution, taking up approximately 1GB space in total.
+The dataset I used for benchmarking contained 100 videos of 4K resolution, taking up approximately 1GB of space in total.
 The benchmark ran for 10 iterations, although previously 100 iterations were tested as well with no significant difference.
-The results of the benchmarks produced comparable results with a very minor difference in processing time.
+The benchmarks produced comparable results with a very minor difference in processing time.

 > Note: Benchmarks have been computed using the [criterion](https://github.com/bheisler/criterion.rs) library.